 These data are from the Quarterly Census of Employment and Wages.
 To learn more about higher education employment in the Boston area, see "The Prominence of Colleges and Universities in the Boston Metropolitan Area," (PDF) by Denis M. McSweeney and Walter J. Marshall, Regional Report, BLS Summary 09-01.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Concentration of employment in higher education in metropolitan areas on the Internet at http://www.bls.gov/opub/ted/2009/feb/wk2/art05.htm (visited March 08, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Concentration of employment in higher education in metropolitan areas at https://www.bls.gov/opub/ted/2009/feb/wk2/art05.htm (visited December 11, 2023).